pcraster/pcraster/documentation/pcraster_manual/sphinx/app_resample.rst

 It is quite unlikely that you want to specify more than one map, so first the operation with one map is explained.
 Result will have the projection, angle, x\ :sub:`UL`, y\ :sub:`UL` coordinate of the input map Map1.
 The cell length of the input map is changed according to the option -r :emphasis:`factor` and this length is assigned to Result.
 The area covered by the input map is filled up with cells of the new cell size, starting at x\ :sub:`UL`,y\ :sub:`UL`.
 If this results in a fractional number of rows and columns the map is somewhat (less than one new cell length) expanded (default) or contracted until a whole number of columns and rows is reached.
-This number of rows and collumns is assigned to Result.
+This number of rows and columns is assigned to Result.

 If more than one input map is given the operation performed corresponds